cnmprfx/Dark_Specter/CHEATSHEET.md

 | `--shot-mode matches\|all`                          | Capture only matched pages or all pages (default `matches`) | `--shot-mode all`        |
 | `--render-timeout MS`                               | Page navigation timeout in milliseconds (default 30000)     | `--render-timeout 60000` |
 | `--render-wait load\|domcontentloaded\|networkidle` | Playwright `wait_until` condition (default `networkidle`)   | `--render-wait load`     |
+> if adding screenshots to the crawl set `--render-timout` to a low number to avoid hanging on exit.

 ## Concurrency & Telemetry
 | Option                  | Description                                      | Example                                                   |